Status of this Advice Note

 - the SoS is so requested by an EEA State likely to be significantly affected by such development (Regulation 32(1) (c)).

 2.8 The EEA comprises all of the Member States of the European Union (EU) as well as Iceland, Liechtenstein and Norway.
-Switzerland is not an EEA Member State.
+Switzerland and the UK are not EEA Member States.

-2.9 In addition to the EIA Directive, Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (the Habitats Directive) has been transposed into UK law through The Conservation of Habitats and Species Regulations 2017 (the Habitats Regulations) and The Conservation of Offshore Marine Habitats and Species Regulations 2017 (the Offshore Marine Conservation Regulations).
+2.9 In addition to the EIA Directive, Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (the Habitats Directive) was transposed into UK law through The Conservation of Habitats and Species Regulations 2017 (the Habitats Regulations) and The Conservation of Offshore Marine Habitats and Species Regulations 2017 (the Offshore Marine Conservation Regulations).
 The Offshore Marine Conservation Regulations apply beyond UK territorial waters (12 nautical miles).
+Following the UK’s departure from the European Union on 31 December 2020, the Habitats Regulations and Offshore Marine Conservation Regulations were amended by the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.

 2.10 The Habitats Regulations and Offshore Marine Conservation Regulations require, where applicable, competent authorities before granting consent for a plan or project, to carry out an appropriate assessment in circumstances where the plan or project is likely to have a significant effect on a European site or a European Marine site (either alone or in combination with other plans or projects).

-2.11 The Department of Energy and Climate Change (DECC) (now the Department of Business, Energy and Industrial Strategy (BEIS)) has released guidelines which specify that the SoS, when considering whether to consent energy projects, will apply the principles of the Habitats Directive to any energy development where significant effects on Natura 2000 sites or candidate sites in other EEA States are likely.
+2.11 The Department of Energy and Climate Change (DECC) (now the Department of Business, Energy and Industrial Strategy (BEIS)) has released guidelines which specify that the SoS, when considering whether to consent energy projects, will apply the principles of the Habitats Directive to any energy development where significant effects on the National Site Network or candidate sites in EEA States are likely.
 BEIS considers that this approach is most applicable to offshore wind farm developments.

 2.12 The consideration of transboundary effects relevant to the Habitats Regulations and Offshore Marine Conservation Regulations are discussed further in the Inspectorate’s Advice Note ten: Habitats Regulations Assessment.